fpdf-easytable/Crypt/README.md

 # Crypt
-Simple but strong class for cryption
+Simple but strong class for encryption

 # Quick start